CIA head said to have made unannounced trip to Afghanistan

 The official said the CIA had been training and running Afghan special forces known as Counter Terrorism Pursuit Teams, or CTPT.
 The teams are located in the provinces of Kunar, Paktia, Kandahar, Kabul, Khost and Nangarhar.
 He said the plan is to gradually hand them over to the Afghan intelligence service, known as the National Directorate of Security.
 So far, the Kunar and Paktia units have been transferred to Afghan control, he said.

-The CTPT teams are feared by many Afghans and have been implicated in extra-judicial executions of civilians.
+The CTPT teams are feared by many Afghans and have been implicated in extra-judicial killings of civilians.
 In 2019, the head of the Afghan intelligence service, Masoom Stanikzai, was forced to resign after one of these units was implicated in the summary execution of four brothers.

 Earlier this year, in Afghanistan’s eastern Khost province, one of the teams was accused of gunning down civilians in a counterterrorism operation.
 The United Nations has also criticized the tactics of these units, previously blaming them for a rise in civilian casualties along with insurgent groups.